Kayxue/takumi/README.md

 # Takumi

-Takumi is an **image rendering engine** written in Rust that provides bindings for Node.js and WebAssembly.
-Suitable for high-throughput image rendering workloads such as Open Graph images and Twitter images.
+Takumi is an **image rendering engine** written in Rust.
+The design is mainly inspired by [satori](https://github.com/vercel/satori), but with a focus on portability and performance (2-10x compared to next/og in [Image Bench](https://image-bench.kane.tw/)).

-For newcomers, you can try out Takumi in [playground](https://takumi.kane.tw/playground) without installation.
+You can try out Takumi in [Playground](https://takumi.kane.tw/playground) without installation.
 Or [Quick Start](https://takumi.kane.tw/docs/) page for usage.

 ## Why build a satori alternative?